luciusvinicius/tpj-project/README.md

 ### Command
 The command pattern was used to get player inputs more dynamically.
 Applying this pattern made it possible to easily adjust modification to inputs.

-For instance, in the project’s beginning, the input logic was bad-implemented and the player couldn’t press more than one button at the same frame that the game state was forever wrong.
+For instance, in the project’s beginning, the input logic was badly-implemented and the player couldn’t press more than one button at the same frame, setting th game state perpetually off the beaten path.

 The Command process is done on the [handle_input function](projeto/source/input_manager.py), which is called by the [engine.](projeto/source/engine.py)